-Rent relating to the lease amounted to ₱2.8 million in 2016, ₱2.5 million in 2015, and ₱1.9 million in 2014.
+Rent relating to the lease amounted to P2.81 million in 2016, P2.5 million in 2015, and P1.9 million in 2014.

-On December 15, 2016, the agreement with APHI was transferred to AHI.

-h.
-On July 1, 2011, PRI entered into management agreements with the villa owning companies wherein it shall provide general maintenance and accounting and administrative services for the villas.
+- e.
+In January 2007, APHI and SSRLI entered into a consultancy agreement whereby APHI will provide project management, general and specific administration and supervision over preconstruction and post-construction stages of SSRLI's Amanpulo Phase 2 and other capital expenditure projects for a certain fee agreed by the two parties.
+As of December 31, 2011, the consultancy contract is still in effect but at a reduced fee. - f.
+On May 31, 2013, APHI and SSRLI entered into a management contract in which APHI will provide technical advice, supervision and management services and general administration for various Phase 3-A villa projects, such as but not limited to other Amanpulo special capital expenditure projects.
+SSRLI shall pay a fixed monthly fee amounting to P615,000 exclusive of VAT, effective June 1, 2013 until the projects have been completed, delivered and accepted by SSRLI. - g.
+On July 1, 2011, PRI entered into management agreements with the villa owning companies wherein PRI shall provide general maintenance and accounting and administrative services for the villas.
 PRI shall also be responsible for the marketing and promotion of the villas.
 In return for these services, PRI shall be entitled to 50% of the net villa rental proceeds.
-PRI shall also receive reimbursements of costs, with 15% handling fees (except for utilities which are not subject to handling fees), incurred in providing services to the villa guests.
-PRI's share in the net villa rental proceeds including handling fees amounted to \$\bigoplus 96.0\$ million, \$\bigoplus 75.1\$ million and \$\bigoplus 57.2\$ million in 2016, 2015, and 2014, respectively, and presented as "Services revenue" in the consolidated statements of income.
+PRI shall also receive reimbursements of costs, with 15% handling fees (except for utilities), incurred in providing services to the villa guests.
+PRI's total management and handling fees amounted to P75.1 million, P73.0 million and P57.2 million in 2015, 2014, and 2013, respectively, and is presented as part of "Services revenue" in the consolidated statements of income.

-As part of the agreement, PRI will also receive a fund which shall be used for future maintenance requirements of the villas.
-As of December 31, 2016 and 2015, the restricted fund amounted to ₱85.3 million and ₱87.2 million, respectively, which is included under "Other noncurrent assets" and "Other noncurrent liabilities" in the consolidated balance sheets (see Note 15).
+As part of the agreement, PRI will also maintain a fund which shall be used for future maintenance requirements of the villas.
+As of December 31, 2016 and 2015, the restricted fund amounted to P70.9 million and P65.3 million, respectively, which is included under "Other noncurrent assets" and "Other noncurrent liabilities" in the consolidated balance sheets (see Note 15).

-i.
+h.
 In November 2005, the DENR awarded to SSRLI the exclusive use of the foreshore land surrounding the Pamalican Island, where Amanpulo Resort is situated.
 The award has a duration of 25 years which may be renewed for another full period at the option of SSRLI.
 Annual rent shall be paid in advance on or before the 16th day of November every year.

 On October 3, 2012, PRI entered into a lease agreement with SSRLI covering the land where PRI operates and certain resort-related assets for a period of 20 years.
-Annual lease rental amounted to ₱53.5 million payable within the first five days at the beginning of each quarter.
-Effective January 1, 2016, the annual rental fee is ₱42.8 million.
+Annual lease rental amounted to P53.5 million payable within the first five days at the beginning of each quarter.
+Effective January 1, 2016, the annual rental fee is P42.80 million.